Khushnid/AtlassianHelper/README.md

 ## More
 See also:
 * [Integration JIRA](https://github.com/Khushnid/IntergrationJira) - Example project for how to use AtlassianHelper SPM
-* [API Tokens JIRA](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) - Official atlassian tutorial to get API Key
+* [Token JIRA](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) - Official Atlassian tutorial to get API Key